sneldb/sneldb/docs/src/design/storage_engine.md

 - **Async workers** (flush and compaction) are throttled so foreground writes and reads stay responsive.

 This is the spine of the engine: durable append, fast memory, immutable segments with rich metadata, and just enough background work to keep reads snappy as data grows.

+## Policy-driven index build (write-time)

+- Index builds are determined by an `IndexBuildPolicy` and an `IndexBuildPlanner` that produce a per-field `BuildPlan` of `IndexKind` bitflags and global kinds.
+- `ZoneWriter` consumes the plan to build only the requested artifacts; legacy catch‑all builders were removed in favor of filtered builders (e.g., `build_all_filtered`).
+- RLTE (if enabled) is included via the policy and emitted best‑effort.

+## Read-time catalogs and planning

+- Each segment’s `{uid}.icx` is loaded (and cached) into a `SegmentIndexCatalog`.
+- `IndexRegistry` aggregates catalogs across segments; `IndexPlanner` chooses an explicit `IndexStrategy` per filter based on available kinds and the schema.
+- Strategy selection uses a representative segment that actually has a catalog; if no catalog/kinds exist for a field/segment, the planner chooses `FullScan` to avoid filesystem probing.
+  - Temporal strategies are field-aware: `TemporalEq { field }` and `TemporalRange { field }` use the per-field calendar and slabbed temporal index for both the fixed `timestamp` and payload `datetime` fields (e.g., `created_at`).

 ## Read-time Projection & Column Pruning